dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result.md

 ImageTag getSourceImageTag();
 ```

+**Return Value**

+The tag of the source image that records the information of the source image.

 ### getItems

-Get an array of `CapturedResultItems`, which are the basic unit of the captured results.
-A `CapturedResultItem` can be a raw image, a decoded barcode, a recognized text, a detected quad, a normalized image or a parsed result.
-View `CapturedResultItemType` for all available types.
+Get an array of [`CapturedResultItem`](capture-result-item.md), which are the basic unit of the captured results.
+A [`CapturedResultItem`](capture-result-item.md) can be a raw image, a decoded barcode, a recognized text, a detected quad, a normalized image or a parsed result.
+View [`CapturedResultItemType`]({{site.enums}}core/captured-result-item-type.html) for all available types.

 ```java
 CapturedResultItem[] getItems();
 ```

+**Return Value**

+An array containing the [`CapturedResultItem`](capture-result-item.md) objects within the captured result.

 ### getRotationTransformMatrix